 Upon admittance, volunteers are assigned one regularly scheduled two-hour shift that they must attend every other week.
 Volunteers are assigned shifts based on the information they provide on their application.
 Volunteers are allotted three absences/misses per six month period of service and should plan ahead to ensure they can attend the shifts for which they apply.

 Depending on availability, youth will have the option to apply for open spots during these shift times: every day from 4-6 pm or every Sat.-Sun from 10 am-12 pm.
 Open shifts/spots will be posted on this page during the application period only.
 There are ten spots in each shift.
 Once those spots are filled, the shift is considered full and we will not accept applicants for those shifts until a volunteer leaves the program.

 How Do I Apply?

 The Youth Volunteer Program is not accepting applications at this time.
-Please check back later this spring for more opportunities!
+Please check back this summer for upcoming opportunities.